ilcardella/TradingMate/README.md

 # Contributing

+I appreciate any help so if you have suggestions or issues open an Issue for discussion.
-I am really happy to receive any help so please just open a pull request with your changes and I will handle it.
+If you can contribute please just open a pull request with your changes.

-If you instead find problems or have ideas for future improvements open an Issue.
 Thanks for all the support!